 - Go to sequence - If a quick reply is defined to “Go to sequence” when pressed, it would trigger the first brick in the target sequence using a “next” command.

-Step 4 - Set the survey timeout and general settings
+Step 4 - Define survey settings

 The survey timeout is calculated from the moment the survey starts until it reaches the timeout.

-Step 5 - Reaching a valid survey for publishing
+Step 5 - Publish the survey

 - Some of the bricks are missing an Action definition (Go to sequence etc’).